Healing After Heartbreak

 - Action Takeaway: Sit down with your journal and start writing a eulogy for the relationship.
 Ask yourself: Why did this relationship need to end?
 Where were the highlights, positive moments, and the things you will miss?
 What were the lowlights, the hurtful, negative, or unacceptable parts?
 My hope for you is that you will be able to create a “funeral” or ritual of some sort where you can allow the reality of this life-changing moment to be fully felt and processed by your mind, body, and heart.

 - Action Takeaway 1: Talk to a counselor or coach.
-You may have also taken a real hit to your self-esteem during this experience, and a counselor or breakup recovery coach can give you a safe space to explore your feelings and process your emotions.
+You may have also taken a real hit to your self-esteem during this experience, and a counselor, breakup recovery coach, or breakup recovery group can give you a safe space to explore your feelings and process your emotions.

 - Action Takeaway: Write a letter to your Ex, expressing what you’re most angry or hurt about.
 Try the prompts: What feels hardest to forgive?
 What did you need from them that you didn’t get?
 Then, tell your Ex how you grew, both through your time together in the relationship, as well as through the breakup.
 This letter is for your eyes only, so feel free to share all your thoughts and feelings – you’re the one who is holding the anger, it will help you to release it.